gofs

 Start a file server for source directory and dest directory.

-The file server is use HTTPS default, set the tls_cert_file
+The file server is use HTTPS default, set the tls_cert_file and tls_key_file flags to customize the cert file and key file.

-You can disable the HTTPS by set the tls
+You can disable the HTTPS by set the tls flag to false if you don't need it.

-flag to auto generate some random users or set the users
+You should set the rand_user_count flag to auto generate some random users or set the users flag to customize server users for security reasons.

-The server users will output to log if you set the rand_user_count
+The server users will output to log if you set the rand_user_count flag greater than zero.

-flag to enable gzip compression for response, but it is not fast now.
+If you need to compress the files, add the server_compress flag to enable gzip compression for response, but it is not fast now.

 # Start a file server and create three random users